From Fashion Model to Martha Stewart Cake Designer: How an ICE Alum Found Her Sweet Spot

 She enrolled at Peter Kump's, now ICE, to take pastry classes, and it was love at first bite.

-“I couldn’t get enough of it; I was so immersed in it,” she says.
+“I couldn’t get enough of it; I was so immersed in it,” Kromer says.
 “It was mostly people my age and older, career changers.
 It was a risk because we didn’t have our day jobs.
-I got a diploma in the pastry arts, and I was able to turn a lifetime hobby of making desserts into a career.”
+I got a diploma in pastry arts, and I was able to turn a lifetime hobby of making desserts into a career.”

-ICE gave Wendy the knowledge to create the complicated desserts she had been exposed to during her career as a model.
+ICE gave Kromer the knowledge to create the complicated desserts she had been exposed to during her career as a model.
 Laminated dough, European pastries, chocolate, blown sugar and many others suddenly became doable.

 “Here was an opportunity to make them the way they were supposed to be made,” she says.